janko/rodauth-rails/README.md

 ### Views

-The templates built into Rodauth are useful when getting started, but at some point we'll probably want more control over the markup.
-For that we can run the following command:
+The templates built into Rodauth are useful when getting started, but soon you'll want to start editing the markup.
+You can run the following command to copy Rodauth templates into your Rails app:

 ```sh
 $ rails generate rodauth:views